cogent3/cogent3/doc/app/app_cookbook/write-json.rst

 Create an example object to serialise
 """""""""""""""""""""""""""""""""""""

-Lets create a ``LikelihoodFunction`` object to use in this example.
+Let's create a ``LikelihoodFunction`` object to use in this example.
 It is generated from fitting the General Nucleotide (GN) model to an alignment of BRCA1 in primates.

 .. jupyter-execute::
     :hide-code:

     from tempfile import TemporaryDirectory

     tmpdir = TemporaryDirectory(dir=".")